-How wombling can save you money at the supermarket
+How 'wombling' can save you money at the supermarket

 Do you want to save this article to read later?
 You need to be signed in for this feature

 The term ‘wombling’ conjures up images of Uncle Bulgaria and the gang on Wimbledon Common.
-But it's also the name of a new moneysaving craze, helping shoppers to save money at the supermarket.
+But it's also the name of a moneysaving craze, helping shoppers to save money at the supermarket.

-How Wombling can save you money
+How wombling can save you money

 There are quite a few people wombling in the UK and saving money on their shopping.
-But the supermarkets aren’t keen on it.
+But the supermarkets aren’t exactly keen on it.

 Nectar follows a similar line.
 In its card rules customers agree that points are only provided against their own transactions.